its-hazratbilal/offline-ai-assistant/README.md

 A demo video will be added soon.

 > You can also build and run the project locally to experience the app.

 ---

-# 🔒 Privacy First

-Offline AI Assistant is designed around one core principle:

-> **Your conversations belong to you.**

-Unlike cloud-based AI applications, this app never sends your prompts or AI responses to external servers.

-### Privacy Features

-- ✅ No cloud inference
-- ✅ No user accounts
-- ✅ No analytics
-- ✅ No tracking
-- ✅ No advertisements
-- ✅ No conversation uploads
-- ✅ All AI processing happens locally

-Once a model has been downloaded, the application works completely offline.

----